Takezooo/Takezooo/README.md

 **`(Student) (Web Dev)`**

 Hi, I'm Dave Jornales, and you can call me Dave or Takezo.
 I'm a graduating student at the Technological University of the Philippines, taking a Bachelor of Science in Information Systems.
-I want to become a Full-Stack Web Developer also thinking to become a SOC Analyst.
-I only have a background in
+I am interested in the vast technology within cybersecurity, and my communication and programming skills can help organizations achieve their security goals.
+I value protecting organizations and people, and I'm eager to learn and apply my abilities to ensure the safety and integrity of their systems.
             <img width="24px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" />
           ,
             <img width="24px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/css3/css3-original.svg" />